iann0036/r53domains-pricing/README.md

-# r53domains-pricing
+# Route53 Pricing API

-Programmatically retrieve the pricing of Route53 Domains
+Programmatically retrieve the pricing of Route53 Domains.